claymfischer/ontogeny/README.md

 ---

-## colorColumns.sh
+## Color-code columnar data

+In bioinformatics we deal with the lowest common denominator format for data, which is generally plain text in tab-separated columns.
+These tab-separated columns are computer-readable moreso than human-readable, as the columns do not line up.
+It can be difficult to tell which column you are looking at when you have a screen of line-wrapped text.

-This takes advantage of a simple `grep` loop to color columns different colors.
-Very useful when dealing with tab-separated data.
+This takes advantage of a simple `grep` loop to color-code the columns.

 `$ cat example.tsv`